HospitalRun/planning/Requirements/v1_0/OPD-Visit-Report.md

 2. Patient First Name
 3. Patient Last Name
 4. Date of (this) Visit
-5. Active Diagnosis, primary and secondary
+5. Active Diagnosis, primary and secondary, from the visit.
 6. OPD Procedures Performed during visit (if applicable)
 7. Lab orders requested (if applicable
 8. Images taken: Image type (if applicable)